GoogleChrome/web.dev/src/site/content/en/blog/richer-offline-w-periodic-background-sync/index.md

 might be a few minutes at a time.

-If the browser allowed this to occur frequently and without restrictions, it could result in so me privacy concerns.
+If the browser allowed this to occur frequently and without restrictions, it could result in some privacy concerns.
 Here's how Chrome has addressed this risk for periodic background sync:

 * The background sync activity only occurs on a network that the device has